VDA5050/VDA5050/VDA5050_EN.md

 ### 6.1.3 Notation of enumerations

 Enumerations shall be written in uppercase.
 These values are enclosed in the document with single quotes.
-This includes keywords such as the `actionStatus` ('WAITING', 'FINISHED', etc.).
+This includes keywords as in `actionStatus` ('WAITING', 'FINISHED', etc.).

 ### 6.1.4 JSON data types

 Where possible, JSON data types shall be used.
-A Boolean value is thus encoded by "true / false", NOT with an enumeration (TRUE, FALSE) or magic numbers.
+A Boolean value is thus encoded by "true" or "false", not with an enumeration ('TRUE', 'FALSE') or magic numbers.
 Numerical data types are specified with type and precision, e.g., float64 or uint32.
 Special number values from the IEEE 754 like NaN and infinity are not supported.